 East African Tourist Visa

 The East African Tourist Visa allows for multiple entries to each Kenya, Uganda, and Rwanda.
 It is valid for 90 days and cannot be extended.
 You must obtain this visa from the country that is the first entry point.
 If you plan on beginning your trip in Rwanda, you must obtain it online.

 You must obtain a work permit issued by the Rwanda Directorate General of Immigration and Emigration if you are planning to work in the country.
 Requirements for a work permit include that you must have obtained a valid police clearance from the country in which you have been residing for the last six months.
 Obtaining a police certificate from Canada while in Rwanda can take up to six months.

-Consult the website of the Rwanda Directorate General of Immigration and Emigration for more information.
+- Rwanda Directorate General of Immigration and Emigration

 Children and travel